brajeshwar/brajeshwar.github.io/index.md

 My name is Brajeshwar Oinam.

-> I’m on an adventure to create beautiful and meaningful products to improve the world for my daughters and their friends.
+“I’m on an adventure to create beautiful and meaningful products to improve the world for my daughters and their friends.”

 I write about design, entrepreneurship, productivity, software, startups, and technology.
 View all of the articles in the [blog](/blog/).